calculisto/calisto/README.md

   }
 }
 ```
-According to this model, the pressure is approximately 101327 Pa.
+According to this model (the DOI of which is also returned), the pressure is
+approximately 101327 Pa.

 Models are grouped into modules.
 At the moment only one such module is
 implemented, the `property` module.
 It provides the thermodynamic properties of
 water, in various states, at some given conditions.

 ## Documentation
 Documentation is available online here:
 https://calcul-isto.cnrs-orleans.fr/calisto/